 - Chambers USA Ranked Lawyer, Real Estate, Washington, D.C., 2008 – 2020

-- Recognized in The Best Lawyers in America© in the field of Real Estate Law, 2010 – Present
+- Recognized in The Best Lawyers in America (BL Rankings), Real Estate Law, 2010 – Present

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.